How Long Does the Formal Probate Process Take?

 Losing a loved one is difficult.
 As you’re grieving, there may be added strain when dividing the deceased’s estate and settling all of their unfinished business.
 That’s when it’s important to speak with a probate attorney.
-The lawyers of Froerer & Miles have helped countless people in Ogden, Layton, and Salt Lake City, UT with probate matters and issues regarding wills and trusts.
+The lawyers of Froerer & Miles have helped countless people in Ogden and Layton, UT, with probate matters and issues regarding wills and trusts.

 Below, we want to consider what happens during the probate process.
 We’ll note how long the process takes on average in the state, and what could slow the process down.